isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 -  ``timeout`` (default ``10``) - is the number of seconds during which a response is awaited.

+-  ``use-message-authenticator`` (default ``true`` when the protocol is not ``TLS``) - add a Message-Authenticator attribute in all sent messages and require it in all received messages.
+This can use use as a temporary measure against the BLAST vulnerability.

 Two services are supported:

 -  ``access`` - the authorization service.